 - The second step is to complete a pre-qualification form where we simply ask for your credentials (CV & nursing license).

 - The third step is a quick NCLEX assessment that tells us which type of review you'll need (no worry if you haven't studied before!).
-And lastly, your interview with our Clinical Nurse Manager.

 No—passing these exams is not a prerequisite for our program.
 We offer a free, three-month NCLEX review to help prepare for the exam and the IELTS is taken right before filing for immigration.